Organ Failure - Signs, Symptoms, Causes & Treatment

 A pulmonary function test will help check the workings of your respiratory system.
 A pulse oximetry (pulse ox) or arterial blood gas test could also calculate your blood oxygen levels.

-Some imaging tests of the organs, like an ultrasound or CT scan, can help detect the issue.
+Some imaging tests of the organs, like an ultrasound imaging or CT scan, can help detect the issue.

 Organ Failure Treatment